 When to see fall foliage

 The golden season in Toronto is quite short, lasting for only a couple weeks.
 The leaves start turning gold in late September and fall down in early October, right before the rainy period.
-This way, the perfect time to visit Toronto for fall colors is in late September through early October.
+This way, the perfect time to visit Toronto for fall colors is from late September to early October.

 Where to go

 There are many amazing spots for your golden adventure in the city of Toronto and its outskirts.
-But we have picked the top five.
-Here they are.
+But we have picked the top five and here they are:

 Evergreen Brick Works